fluentic-dev/style/README.md

 React components the same way props and state do?

 With Fluentic, you start simple with type-safe `style(...)` and the JSX `css` prop.
+If your team prefers utility class names, you can also create class-name style chains, including a Tailwind-like preset.
 When a component needs variants, themes, nested parts, or consumer overrides, add slots, scopes, tokens, and `combineStyle(...)` so those styles stay organized around the component.

 For production builds, styles are extracted into static atomic CSS output.
 Dynamic values from props and state still work as usual.